ibm-build-lab/ibm-eis-sap-btp/alert-demo/eis/README.md

 **NOTE**:
 - For a Client ID such as `saascore-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, `saascore` is the service name, and `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` is the Tenant ID.
+- The Authorization String should look like `User xxxxxx, Organization yyyyyy, Element zzzzzz`.

 ### Step 2: Create authentication tokens